ken-okabe/vanfs/README.md

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712816212511.png)

-This can rbe represented by
+This can be represented by

 -  `[]`